IanToujou/School-42/C-00/ex00/README.md

 ---
 ### ✨ What is #include?

 The `write()` function will not work like this.
-You still need to include it to your program. `write()` is a function from the library `unistd.h`.
+You still need to include it in your program. `write()` is a function from the library `unistd.h`.
 To include a library, simply add the following code to import it:
 ```c
 #include <unistd.h> // Remember the name of the library!
 ```